-That you are here likely means you have some association with tabletop gaming, so welcome!
+That you are here likely means you have some association with tabletop RPGs, so welcome!

-This blog will cover learning and development through Dungeons & Dragons and inclusivity for deaf players, something I feel deeply passionate about after working with the community for nearly a decade.
+This blog will cover the promotion of life skills and empathy through Dungeons & Dragons and deaf awareness in the tabletop RPG space, something I feel deeply passionate about after working with the community for nearly a decade.

 The various pages include…